Collie147/3D-Printer-Power-Controller/README.md

 # 3D-Printer-Power-Controller
-£d Printer Power Controller/Monitor/Fault Detector
+3D Printer Power Controller/Monitor/Fault Detector

+Visual Studio project to communicate with Arduino and Printer Software (only Repetier-Server at the moment) with Arduino sketch

+Tested on Arduino 101 but can be modified to use any Arduino with a Serial Port connection.